Enterprise Services Learning Development Program participant attendance and fee waiver policy

 Fee waivers will not be granted for:

-Students do not receive iCal from the Learning Management System.
+- Students do not receive iCal from the Washington State Learning Center.
 Students are responsible for knowing which days class is occurring.